 \subsubsection{Experimental Setup}

-Our models are implemented using Pytorch and PyTorch Geometric Deep Learning Frameworks, trained on machines with Intel Xeon Gold CPUs, using a single Nvidia RTX5090 GPU.
-We train our models using Adam Optimizer \cite{kingma2014adam} with the following hyperparameters: \begin{itemize} \item {Learning rate}: $3 \times 10^{-4}$ with cosine annealing schedule, decaying to $1 \times 10^{-6}$ \item {Adam parameters}: $\beta_1 = 0.9$, $\beta_2 = 0.999$, $\epsilon = 1 \times 10^{-8}$ \item {Training steps}: 500K steps for pre-training on synthetic data, 50K steps for fine-tuning \item {Batch size}: 32 for training, 1 for inference \item {Gradient clipping}: Clip norm at 1.0 \item {Diffusion steps}: $T = 1000$ during training, $T = 50$ during inference with DDIM sampling \item {EMA decay}: 0.9999 for model weights \end{itemize}
+Our models are implemented using Pytorch and PyTorch Geometric Deep Learning Frameworks, trained on machines with Intel Xeon Gold CPUs, using a single Nvidia RTX5880 Ada GPU.
+We train our models using Adam Optimizer \cite{DBLP:journals/corr/KingmaB14} with the following hyperparameters: \begin{itemize} \item {Learning rate}: $3 \times 10^{-4}$ with cosine annealing schedule, decaying to $1 \times 10^{-6}$ \item {Adam parameters}: $\beta_1 = 0.9$, $\beta_2 = 0.999$, $\epsilon = 1 \times 10^{-8}$ \item {Training steps}: 50K steps for pre-training \item {Batch size}: 32 for training, 16 for inference \item {Gradient clipping}: Clip norm at 1.0 \item {Diffusion steps}: $T = 50$ during inference with DDIM sampling \item {EMA decay}: 0.9999 for model weights \end{itemize}